internetimagery/clipStore/README.md

-# animCopy
+# Clip Store

-copy animations and poses
+A pose and animation library for Maya.